-The 2013-14 season will be the third for Natalie Martinson (formerly Ruppert) as the head women's golf coach at her alma mater.
+The 2014-15 season will be the fourth for Natalie Martinson (formerly Ruppert) as the head women's golf coach at her alma mater.
 She was named interim head coach on June 30, 2011, and had the interim designation removed in March 2012.

 As the interim head coach in 2011-12, the team was recognized for the second consecutive year by the National Collegiate Athletic Association (NCAA) with a Public Recognition Award for its most recent multi-year Academic Progress Rate (APR).
 Juniors Robin Hutchinson and Shantel Montgomery were named to the 2011-12 WGCA Division I All-American Scholar Team.

 Martinson spent her first three seasons back at UND as an assistant coach with both North Dakota's mens' and women's programs, during which time she played a significant role in the programs' transition to Division I competition.

 In 2010-11, she helped mentor a team that excelled not only in competition, but also in the classroom and in the community.
 UND earned its second straight fourth-place finsih at the 2011 Great West Conference Championship, where the Sioux placed a pair of golfers in the top 11 individually, including senior Molly Martin was named to the GWC All-Tournament second team.